 - Make a request at any EDD public office.

-Members of the media should email email@example.com to submit their Public Records Act requests and for general inquiries regarding EDD information (e.g., requests for Worker Adjustment and Retraining Notifications, employment statistics, etc.).
+If you are a member of the media, email firstname.lastname@example.org to submit your Public Records Act request and for general information (e.g., requests for Worker Adjustment and Retraining Notifications, employment statistics, etc.).

-Within 10 days of receiving your request, we will let you know if we have the disclosable public records.
-If there is a delay, we may explain why in writing.
+Within 10 days of receiving your request, we will let you know if we have the public records.
+If there is a delay, we will explain why in writing.
 If the request is not specific enough, we may ask for more information.

-We will release electronic public records in electronic form unless we are prohibited from doing so.
-When a requested record is in both hard copy and electronic form, you can choose the type of format to receive.
+We will release public records in electronic form unless we are prohibited from doing so.
+When a requested record is available in print and electronically, you can choose which format to receive.

 Note: The EDD is not required to synthesize, manufacture, or summarize records, (i.e., develop new records) in response to a request.

-The Legislature has established that certain categories of records may be exempt from public disclosure.
-These exemptions balance the public’s right to access public records against the individual’s right to privacy and the need for government to perform its statutory duties.
+The Legislature has established that certain records may be exempt from public disclosure.
+These exemptions balance the public’s right to access public records against individual right to privacy and the need for government to perform its statutory duties.
 A list of statutory exemptions can be found in the California Public Records Act, Government Code, sections 6254 and 6275.

-If we declined to provide access to the records, you can seek injunctive or declarative relief in any court of competent jurisdiction to enforce the right to inspect or receive a copy of public records under the California Public Records Act, Government Code, section 6258.
+If denied access to records, you can seek injunctive or declarative relief in any court of competent jurisdiction to enforce the right to inspect or receive a copy of public records under the California Public Records Act, Government Code, section 6258.